Watch the Behavioral Science Video

 Behavioral science has determined that in some cases, expecting people to be rational is in itself, irrational behavior, and this is all due to something called; Heuristics.

-Heuristics could be considered emotional shortcuts that are not always considered rational responses to certain situations but are often functional.
-Put simply; if we processed all the data we are exposed to every day, we would find it impossible to get through the day, and so some emotional shortcuts become necessary in order to make the many myriad decisions we all make.
+Heuristics could be considered mental shortcuts that are not always considered rational responses to certain situations but are often functional.
+Put simply; if we processed all the data we are exposed to every day, we would find it impossible to get through the day, and so some emotional shortcuts become necessary in order to make the many myriad of decisions we all make.

 These mental shortcuts, or Heuristic behaviors, are hardwired into our brains through evolution and have assisted us in surviving the rigors of existence.
 A simple example of this would be seeing a shadow moving, perhaps just out of the corner of our eye, which heuristic behavior can interpret as an early indication of danger.
 A warning sign built into our behavior patterns through generations of evolution.

-A more complex example would be an encounter with a bear in the wild.
+Another example would be an encounter with a bear in the wild.
 Here we are unlikely to think about the details of this situation, or indeed analyze if the bear may or may not be hungry, instinctively, through heuristics, we would recognize this as a dangerous situation and take the appropriate action.

 However, although these snap decisions based on heuristics serve a valid purpose in our lives, they can lead to a certain level of irrationality.
 However, as noted earlier, this irrationality can often be seen as predictable and can then be used to create well—targeted marketing strategies.
-This conclusion is based not only on the science of heuristic behavior but also on studies that show consumers will often reach a decision based on a surface level of understanding.
+This conclusion is based not only on the science of heuristic behavior but also on studies that show consumers will often reach a decision based on only a surface level of understanding.

-• Takeaway: If you wish to influence your viewers' behavior, it is better to aim for feelings rather than rationality.
+- Takeaway: If you wish to influence your viewers' behavior, it is better to aim for feelings rather than rationality.

 This surface—level understanding is also heavily influenced by;

-• Recent information
+- Recent information

-• Frequently heard information
+- Frequently heard information

-• Information that is vividly available
+- Information that is vividly available

-• Extreme examples of facts
+- Extreme examples of facts

-• and facts or information that have an overall negative tone
+- and facts or information that have an overall negative tone

 These availability biases, combined with heuristics and confirmation bias, create the ‘illusory truth effect’, or the tendency to believe false information after repeated exposure to such information.